Israeli forces kill Palestinian during West Bank raid, Palestinians say | Law-Order

 The Israeli military said its troops had come under heavy Palestinian fire during the operation in which they destroyed the apartment of Raad Hazem, who shot into a Tel Aviv bar on April 7, killing three Israelis.
 "The soldiers responded with riot dispersal means and live fire," the military said on Twitter.

 "He was filming on the motorcycle and he fell down to the ground," Naaseh told Reuters.
 "They shot him," he said.
-There was no immediate response from the Israeli military.
+The Israeli military said it was looking into the incident.

 ISRAEL SAYS RAIDS TO CONTINUE Israel has stepped up incursions into the West Bank, many in the Palestinian militant stronghold city of Jenin, after a wave of deadly street attacks in Israel and the West Bank which killed 18 people.